suryajoshi007/suryajoshi007.github.io/_posts/2017-03-24-A-SIMPLE-CNN-EXPERIMENT.md

 ### CONCLUSION AND RESULTS:

 The CNN was trained on the 1st 1000 images of the MNIST dataset and tested on the 1st 100 images.
-After 37 epoches it could successfully classify 91 images correctly i.e, **91% accuracy** .A fully connected neural network was also trained on the same mini dataset for more than 100 epochs but it was able to classify only 86 images correctly(86% accuracy).Just by adding three 3x3 filters there was a boost from **86%** to **91%** accuracy.However the training time also increased.
-But the above experiment if you can call it one shows that CNNs through there filters really learn the essential features in a image.
+After 37 epochs it could successfully classify 91 images correctly i.e., **91% accuracy**.
+A fully connected neural network was also trained on the same mini dataset for more than 100 epochs but it was able to classify only 86 images correctly (86% accuracy).
+Just by adding three 3x3 filters there was a boost from **86%** to **91%** accuracy.
+However the training time also increased.
+But the above experiment, if you can call it one, shows that CNNs through the filters really learn the essential features in an image.